 Katie Testa is Founder and Executive Director of Metro Detroit Nonviolent Communication, where she provides training, mentoring, coaching, public speaking, and consulting services across the Great Lakes Region and internationally.
-She is a Lead Trainer, Mentor, and Program Coordinator for the New York Center for Nonviolent Communication, and also serves as US Liaison for the International Attachment Network.
+She also acts as Lead Trainer, Mentor, and Program Coordinator for the New York Center for Nonviolent Communication based in New York City.

-Her other interests include yoga, meditation, the therapeutic use of psychedelics, voluntaryism, compassionate anarchism, permaculture, cryptocurrencies and other innovative technologies, playing ukulele, and mycology.
+Some of her other practices and interests include float therapy, yoga, meditation, the therapeutic use of psychedelics, compassionate anarchism, permaculture, cryptocurrencies and other innovative technologies, playing ukulele, backpacking, and mycology.